 *Subject to Change

-Application deadline for Spring 2015 Undergraduate Conditional Admission through the IEP is October 1, 2014.
-The deadline for the Fall 2014 Undergraduate Conditional Admisssion has passed.
+Application deadline for Fall 2015 Undergraduate Conditional Admission through the IEP is January 15, 2015.
+The deadline for the Spring 2015 Undergraduate Conditional Admisssion has passed.

 Length of the IEP Program

 Students generally complete the program in one, two, or three semesters.
 For those who require more time to strengthen their language skills, the IEP will allow students to repeat each level two times for academic reasons.